[GA4] About events

 The DebugView report shows you all the events that one user triggered.
 It's useful when you want to verify that you have set up an event and event parameters correctly.
 Before you can use the report, you must enable debug mode.

-Understand conversion events
+Understand key events

 Understand event grouping